aspnet/AzureSignalR-samples/samples/ServerSideBlazor/README.md

    * Free: which can handle 20 connections at the same time and can send and receive 20,000 messages in a day.
    * Standard: which has 1000 concurrent connections and one million messages per day limit for *one unit*.
 You can scale up to 100 units for a single service instance and you'll be charged by the number of units you use.

-3. Click "Create", your SignalR service will be created in a few minutes.
+4. Click "Create", your SignalR service will be created in a few minutes.

    ![signalr-3](../../docs/images/signalr-3.png)

-## Run the app

 After your service is ready, go to the **Keys** page of your service instance and you'll get two connection strings that your application can use to connect to the service.

+## Run the sample

+Then let's update Server-side Blazor sample to use the new service you just created.

 Set the connection string in the [Secret Manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-2.1&tabs=visual-studio#secret-manager) tool for .NET Core, and run this app.